Introduction to Composition in Photography

 The first image shows the field, and provides a nice overall view of the scene.
 It flows from the front with the tire marks in the grass down into the gulley and the contrasting color of the far field provides more background depth.

 The second image is taken from almost the same spot, but closer to the fence.
 It was also taken with a telephoto lens.
-You can tell this because there is less of the fields showing.
+You can tell this because there is less of the fields showing in the foreground.

 The second is more dynamic as it limits the focus to the fence (in fact, just a couple of fence posts).
 The background is still in focus enough to show that it is a field with trees.
 The fence is used as a compositional tool to draw the viewer’s eye into the photo and guide them down the fence into the field.
 You might not be able to physically walk down this fence, but your eye can travel down it quite easily.